anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sooner or later, those who win are those who think they can.
+Quote: The best and most beautiful things in the world cannot be seen, nor touched... but are felt in the heart.

-By: Richard Bach
+By: Helen Keller